-- Under our annual performance bonus plan, we used multiple objective incentive performance measures to determine annual cash bonus eligibility for Messrs.
-Kramer, Mehmel and Wetmore, which discourages focusing on a single performance measure and incentivizes them to focus on the continuing financial strength of the Company as well as on operating results. - We provide a mix of variable performance-based annual cash compensation (under our annual performance bonus plan), fixed cash compensation in the form of base salaries, and long-term equity compensation in the form of restricted stock awards which are almost exclusively performance-based.
-We believe this combination of variable and fixed cash compensation, and a long-term equity interest, which is performance-based and in other respects vests over time, appropriately incentivizes and rewards management while at the same time encourages appropriate-bunot excessive -levels of risk assumption.
+Under our annual performance bonus plan, we used multiple objective incentive performance measures to determine annual cash bonus eligibility for our CEO and COO, which discourages focusing on a single performance measure and incentivizes the executives to focus on the continuing financial strength of the Company as well as on operating results.

-- The design of our compensation programs encourages executives to remain focused on both the short-term and long-term success of the Company's operational and consolidated financial position and objectives; as a result, any incentive to take short term risks is mitigated by the necessity for us to achieve success and maintain shareholder value over the long term.
-In this regard, a portion of compensation is delivered to executives in the form of an annual bonus.
-In the case of our CEO, President and COO, and Executive Vice President and CFO, the annual bonus is 100% tied to near-term objective performance criteria, and is subject to reduction in amount through the exercise of "negative discretion" by the Compensation Committee. - In addition, a significant portion of compensation to our senior executives is delivered through the use of performance-based equity awards, all of which cliff vest after a minimum three-year period, provided the applicable performance criteria requirements are achieved.
-The Compensation Committee believes that these restricted share awards focus our executives on the long-term success of the Company, aligns their interests with those of our shareholders and, because of the multi-year vesting feature, subjects management to the long term consequences of risks undertaken to achieve short term objectives. - We have adopted stock ownership guidelines, which serve to align the interests of our directors and executives with those of our stockholders, and encourage focus on long-term performance. - We have adopted an anti-hedging, anti-pledging policy prohibiting directors and executive officers from purchasing company securities on margin, pledging company securities or entering into a hedging transaction with respect to company securities. - We have adopted a clawback policy that provides for the recovery from executive officers of improperly received incentive compensation going back three years in the event of an accounting restatement. - The Compensation Committee engages an independent compensation consultant from time to time to guide it in making compensation decisions.
+- We provide a mix of variable performance-based annual cash compensation (under our annual performance bonus plan), fixed cash compensation in the form of base salaries, and long-term equity and cash compensation in the form of restricted stock awards and long-term cash bonuses which are exclusively performance-based.
+We believe this combination of variable and fixed cash compensation, a long-term equity interest which is performance-based and in other respects vests over time, and a long-term cash bonus based on three-year performance cycles, appropriately incentivizes and rewards management while at the same time encourages appropriate-but not excessive-levels of risk assumption. - The design of our compensation programs, including with respect to the variety of performance criteria established under our plans, encourages executives to remain focused on both the short-term and long-term success of the Company's operational and consolidated financial position and objectives; as a result, any incentive to take short-term risks is mitigated by the necessity for us to achieve success and maintain shareholder value over the long-term.
+In this regard, a portion of compensation is delivered to executives in the form of an annual bonus, and, going forward, a substantial portion of the compensation of our CEO and COO will be delivered in the form of a long-term cash bonus.
+In the case of our CEO and COO, both the annual bonus and the long-term bonus is 100% tied to annual and three-year objective performance criteria. - A significant portion of compensation to our senior executives is delivered through the use of performance-based equity awards, which generally cliff vest after a three year period, provided the applicable performance criteria are achieved.
+The Compensation Committee believes that these restricted share awards focus our executives on the long-term success of the Company, align their interests with those of our shareholders and, because of the multi-year vesting feature, subject management to the long-term consequences of risks undertaken to achieve short-term objectives. - Beginning with fiscal 2016, a significant portion of cash compensation to our CEO and COO will be delivered through our long-term cash bonus program, which provides for the opportunity to earn cash bonuses over a three-year period.
+Bonuses paid under the long-term cash bonus program are exclusively performance-based, and provide additional focus for our most senior executives on the long-term success of the Company, further aligning the interests of these executives with that of our shareholders. - We have adopted stock ownership guidelines, which serve to align the interests of our directors and executives with those of our stockholders, and encourage focus on long-term performance. - We have adopted an anti-hedging, anti-pledging policy prohibiting directors and executive officers from purchasing company securities on margin, pledging company securities or entering into a hedging transaction with respect to company securities. - We have adopted a clawback policy that provides for the recovery from executive officers of improperly received incentive compensation going back three years in the event of an accounting restatement. - The Compensation Committee engages the Executive Compensation Consulting division of Gallagher, an independent compensation consultant, to guide it in making compensation decisions.